apache/flink/docs/dev/table_api.md

  - `fieldDelimiter(String delim)` Sets the field delimiter, `","` by default.
  - `lineDelimiter(String delim)` Sets the line delimiter, `"\n"` by default.
  - `quoteCharacter(Character quote)` Sets the quote character for String values, `null` by default.
- - `commentPrefix(String prefix)` Sets a prefix to indicate comments, null by default.
+ - `commentPrefix(String prefix)` Sets a prefix to indicate comments, `null` by default.
  - `ignoreFirstLine()` Ignore the first line.
-Not skip the first line by default.
+Disabled by default.
  - `ignoreParseErrors()` Skip records with parse error instead to fail.
-Throw an exception by default.
+Throwing an exception by default.

 You can create the source as follows: